Current Economic Situation in Croatia

 It is also notable that Croatia is an emerging force in the power sector, as it is making huge and strategic investments in Liquefied Natural Gas (LNG), geothermal power, and electric vehicles.

-Croatia is a remarkable tourist destination in Europe, with about 20.3 million arrivals in 2023.
-The Tourism sector accounts for close to 20% of its GDP.
-The tertiary sector (service sector) accounts for a whopping 70% of the country’s GDP.
+Croatia is a remarkable tourist destination in Europe, with about 26.38 million arrivals in 2024 alone, up 56.46% from 2023.
+The Tourism sector accounted for close to 26.4% of Croatia’s GDP in 2024.

 If Croatia implements measures to increase its population’s human capital and economic participation, it could greatly boost its long-term growth.
 If Croatia can achieve substantial increases in labor participation and human capital, it will greatly enhance its ability to seize the opportunities and mitigate the risks